darktable-org/dtdocs/content/preferences-settings/import.md

 : If provided, automatically add this string as a publisher tag when importing images (default none).

 rights to be applied when importing
-: If provided, automatically add this string as a copyrights tag when importing images (default none).
+: If provided, automatically add this string as a rights tag when importing images (default none).

 comma separated tags to be applied when importing
-: If you want to add further tags when importing images, you can give them as a comma separated list (default none).
+: If you want to add further tags by default when importing images, you can provide them here as a comma separated list (default none).

 initial import rating
 : Initial star rating (from 0 to 5) for all images when importing a film roll (default 1).

 ### session options

-These options define a naming pattern to organize images on disk when importing from a connected camera and when taking photos in the _tethering_ view.
+These options define a naming pattern to organize images on disk when importing from a connected camera and when taking photos in the [tethering](../tethering/_index.md) view.

-The naming pattern consists of three parts: a base part defining the parent folder, a session part defining a sub directory which is specific to the individual import session, and a file name part defining the filename structure for each imported image.
+The naming pattern consists of three parts: a base part defining the parent folder, a session part defining a sub directory (which is specific to the individual import session), and a file name part defining the filename structure for each imported image.

 Several pre-defined variables can be used in the pattern as placeholders:

 ```
 $(HOME)              the home folder as defined by the system
 $(PICTURES_FOLDER)   the pictures folder as defined by the system (usually “$HOME/Pictures”)